 - Creditors are suing you for payment of your debts

-There are a lot of considerations to take into account before deciding to file bankruptcy.
+There are a lot of considerations to take into account before deciding to file for bankruptcy.
 Let the experts at Country Credit Club help you make the right choice.

 Not all debt can be included in a bankruptcy filing.
-Some of the debt you cannot wipe out include; your taxes, child support, any debt owed to a government agency, or debts awarded through a personal injury caused to another when you were driving while intoxicated.
+Some of the debts you cannot wipe out include; your taxes, child support, any debt owed to a government agency, or debts awarded through a personal injury caused to another when you were driving while intoxicated.

 Debts you can wipe out when filing Chapter 7 include credit card debt, personal loans, lawsuit judgments, and obligations you’ve taken on leases or contracts.
 Chapter 13 would allow you also to wipe out debts from a divorce and loans from a retirement plan.
 It is often challenging to discharge student loans.